-Because Chapter 13 plans typically last three to five years, they make it affordable for debtors to catch up on their missed payments by stretching their arrears over a long repayment period.
+Because Chapter 13 plans typically last three to five years, it can be affordable for debtors to catch up on their missed payments by stretching the arrears over a long repayment period.

-In most cases, your mortgage lender has a lien on your property that allows it to foreclose on your house if you default on your payments.
-Unless you are stripping (removing) a wholly unsecured second mortgage (or other junior lien) from your property, your discharge doesn’t eliminate the mortgage lender's lien on your home.
-This means that if you want to keep your home, you must make your regular mortgage payments during bankruptcy.
+Your mortgage lender will have a lien on your property that allows it to foreclose on your house if you default on your payments.
+Unless you are stripping (removing) a wholly unsecured second mortgage (or another junior lien) from your property, your discharge won't eliminate the mortgage lender's lien on your home (more below).

 Before you file your case and propose a repayment plan to the court, talk to a bankruptcy attorney in your area or research the rules in your jurisdiction to learn more about how your bankruptcy court treats mortgage payments in Chapter 13 bankruptcy.

 Because your second mortgage lender is treated as an unsecured creditor and its lien will be eliminated when you complete your plan and obtain a discharge, you don't have to make your second mortgage payments during bankruptcy.
 Instead, any stripped junior mortgages will receive a pro rata share of any funds paid to other unsecured debts.

 If you are not stripping your second mortgage, you have to continue paying it during your bankruptcy if you want to keep your home.
 Learn more about stripping your second mortgage in Chapter 13 bankruptcy.

 Filing for Chapter 13 bankruptcy but not making your ongoing mortgage payments won't help you keep your home.
 When you file for Chapter 13 bankruptcy, an automatic stay goes into effect that prohibits your mortgage lender from initiating or continuing foreclosure proceedings against your property.
-But if you don't make your ongoing mortgage payments, your lender can file a motion with the court and request that the automatic stay be lifted.
+But if you don't make your ongoing mortgage payments, your lender can file a motion with the court requesting the court to lift the automatic stay.

 Learn when a creditor can lift the automatic stay.